-5.1 Implementation
+A. Implementation

 We have implemented our scheme in Linux/RK, based on the Linux 2.6.38.8 kernel.
 To easily implement page coloring, we have used the memory reservation mechanism [11][16] of Linux/RK.
 Memory reservation maintains a global page pool to manage unallocated physical pages.
-In this page pool, we categorize pages into memory partitions with their color indices (Figure 8).
-Each memory partition header contains its color index as well as its core index.
+In this page pool, we categorize pages into memory partitions with their color indices.
 When a real-time taskset is given, our scheme assigns a core index and color indices to each task.
 Then, a memory reservation is created for each task from the page pool, using the task's memory demand and assigned color indices, and each task only uses pages within its memory reservation during execution.

-The target system is equipped with the Intel Core i7-2600 3.4GHz quadcore processor.
+The target system is equipped with the Intel Core i7-2600 3.4GHz quad-core processor.
 The system is configured for 4KB page frames and a 1GB memory reservation page pool.
 The processor has a unified 8MB L3 shared cache that consists of four cache slices.
 Each cache slice has 2MB and is 16-way set associative with a line size of 64B, thereby having 2048 sets.
-For the entire L3 cache to be shared among all cores, the processor distributes all physical addresses across the four cache slices by using an on-chip hash function [3][19].
-Figure 9 shows the implementation of page coloring on this cache configuration.
+For the entire L3 cache to be shared among all cores, the processor distributes all physical addresses across the four cache slices by using an on-chip hash function [3][19].6 Figure 5 shows the implementation of page coloring on this cache configuration.
+Regardless of the hash function, the cache set index for a given physical address is independent from the cache slice index.
+Hence, with page coloring, we can use $2^{11+6-12} = 32$ colors and each cache partition spans the four cache slices.
+Page coloring divides the L3 cache into 32 cache partitions of 256KB and the page pool into 32 memory partitions of 32MB.
+The cache partition refill time Δ in the target system is 45.3 μ sec,7 which is an empirically obtained from a cache calibration tool, as given in [24].

-&lt;sup>7Intel refers to this technique, which is unrelated to cache partitioning, as a Smart Cache.
+6Intel refers to this technique, which is unrelated to cache partitioning, as a Smart Cache.
+The details on the hash function are proprietary in nature.